-- I arrived this morning to support my District colleagues and suddenly find myself as the opening speaker. - I've had a chance to take a quick look at the agenda and my allotted topic. - It appears that there are a few PowerPoint slides so its going to be a bit of a "wing and a prayer" session. - Here's hoping we can muddle through together!!!!!
+- I arrived this morning to support my District colleagues and suddenly find myself as one of the presenters. - I've had a chance to take a quick look at the agenda and my allotted topic. - It appears that there are a few PowerPoint slides, so it's going to be a bit of a "wing and a prayer" session. - Here's hoping we can muddle through together!!

-WHAT THE!!!!!!!
+WHAT THE!!!!!!!!!

-If you are wondering whether you have made a big mistake by giving up your time this morning - then......
+• If you are now wondering whether you have made a big mistake by giving up your time this morning, then......